 4. Lead generation

 So what if a prospect doesn’t convert immediately?
 You should know that there is a chance for that later.
-But do not forget to add your prospect (a lead) into your database.
+But do not forget to add your prospect (a lead) to your database.
 That way your prospect becomes a lead who you can nurture through the sales process.
 And all B2B marketers should know how true this is.

 5. Get them to love you

 Hosting an awesome event is a good way to get people to like you.
 It’s all about the experience of your attendees, remember that.
-That’s how you work on the brand affinity.
+That’s how you work on brand affinity.
 You can make your events memorable or you can sponsor events for charities.

 People will then associate your company with a good cause.
 You should also know that brand affinity closely relates to loyalty.
 And when you have your loyal customers, you have a safe and firm base for your business.

 This sounds weird but you’ll get what it means.
 Ensure that your team is there during your events to hear what people are talking about.
 Since your guests are all from your industry, you can gather intelligence on the newest stuff that may help you get ahead of your rivals.